AtHeartEngineering/.github/profile/README.md

 ## AtHeart.Engineer(ing)
 #### 🌐[AtHeart.Engineering](https://atheart.engineering)

 🙋‍♀️ This is where I keep my paid / professional / public / opensource work.

+🌈 Open to critism and free labor.

+💰 All sponsored work will be disclosed by project.
+I'll never *shill*.

-🌈 Contribution guidelines - Open to critism and free labor 🧙 Secretly I want to be a wizard
+🧙 *Secretly I want to be a wizard*